A panoramic photo of the Saint Marys River as viewed from Wildlight. A panoramic photo of the Saint Marys River as viewed from Wildlight.

 A simple way to think about the two parts of Wildlight is that DSAP1 is more like the central area of a town, a mix of residential neighborhoods with retail districts and job centers, while DSAP2 is more about providing a wider variety of homes as well as giving people access to more than 7,000 acres of Florida nature — woodlands, wetlands and an area of bluffs along the St. Marys River — that until now have been inaccessible.

-DSAP2 is a long-term plan that spans several decades.
+The long-term plan for the next phase of Wildlight spans several decades.
 With a total of 15,000 acres and with some much-needed infrastructure improvements and new civic facilities paid for by impact fees, this larger side of Wildlight will accommodate a multi-generational period of growth In Nassau County and will give residents and visitors a greatly expanded list of choices for outdoor recreation.
 And the financial structure built into the plan for Wildlight gives Nassau County a sustainable, fiscally responsible path for growth.

 Population growth creates a need for more outdoor recreation choices.
 The DSAP2 area of Wildlight will include a number of regional-scale destinations, giving residents and visitors new kinds of outdoor experiences to go along Nassau County’s renowned beaches.

-The largest of these new destinations will be the Wildlight Conservation Network — over 7,000 acres that will be maintained in perpetuity as a pristine expanse of unique Northeast Florida nature.
+The largest of these new destinations will be the Wildlight Greenway Network — over 7,000 acres that will be maintained in perpetuity as a pristine expanse of unique Northeast Florida nature.

-The Wildlight Conservation Network will become one of the largest, most environmentally significant park systems in Northeast Florida.
+The Wildlight Greenway will become one of the largest, most environmentally significant park systems in Northeast Florida.
 An uninterrupted natural ecosystem with miles of paths and trails connecting natural features, parks, schools, civic areas, village centers and neighborhoods.

 The Conservation Network will include 2,100 acres of natural uplands, preserving an area that’s larger than any upland development project in Nassau County.

 Another unique outdoor feature in DSAP2, the Green Ribbon linear park will provide public access to the bluffs along the St. Marys River.
-The Wildlight Conservation Network will link to the Green Ribbon, creating a wide-ranging hiking/biking connection to the river.
+The Wildlight Greenway will link to the Green Ribbon, creating a wide-ranging hiking/biking connection to the river.

 Nature, parks, schools & infrastructure